 Preparing and Optimizing Images

-Review below our guide to selecting the right image format for your needs as well as guidelines for preparing your images in Photoshop.
+Read the guide below for information on selecting the right image format for your needs as well as guidelines for preparing your images in Photoshop.
 Keep in mind that you may use these guidelines in any image editing software to achieve similar results.

 Selecting the right image format